Ahmad Almallah

 Ahmad Almallah is a Palestinian-American poet, scholar, lecturer and activist.
 His bilingual work in English and Arabic explores Palestinian themes.
 He teaches creative writing and poetry, and is an artist in residence at the University of Pennsylvania in Philadelphia.

-Early life and Career
+Early life and career

 Almallah was born and raised in Bethlehem and immigrated to the United States in 2000.
 He initially studied engineering but later earned degrees in communication and film.
 He later completed a Ph.D. in Arabic Literature from Indiana University Bloomington.
 He held a tenure-track position at Middlebury College in Vermont and later joined the University of Pennsylvania as Artist-in-Residence in the creative writing program, where he also teaches both English and Arabic literature and poetry.

-Almallah has presented at major academic conferences on Arabic literature.
-His scholarly work focuses on modern and classical Arabic poetics.
+Almallah's scholarly work focuses on modern and classical Arabic poetics.